-Morphine is a DEA designated Schedule II drug, meaning it is a drug with legitimate medical use value with a very high probability of being abused.
+Morphine is a DEA-designated Schedule II drug, meaning it is a drug with legitimate use value with a very high probability of being abused.
 Due to its swift effects, morphine is highly addictive, with users developing both a psychological and physical dependence on it.
 Morphine is indeed commonly abused recreationally, with street names such as Mr. Blue, dreamer, Emma, China white, and morpho.

-Whether dependence on morphine happened due to legitimate medical use or recreational use, getting free from its powerful grip is not an easy process.
-Long term morphine use withdrawal symptoms are very painful and unpleasant, thereby making detox difficult to complete without medical help.
+Whether dependence on morphine happened due to legitimate use or recreational use, getting free from its powerful grip is not an easy process.
+Long-term morphine use withdrawal symptoms are very painful and unpleasant, thereby making detox difficult to complete without help.

 About Morphine Addiction

 Morphine addiction happens quickly.
-In only a week or two of regular use dependence can develop to the drug.
+In only, a week or two of regular use dependence can develop on the drug.
 This means that the neurotransmitters in the brain have become altered in response to the regular morphine dosing.
-Once dependence to morphine has occurred, the individual will experience drug cravings as well as unpleasant withdrawal symptoms when it is not present as the brain attempts to stabilize.
-This is why the long term morphine withdrawal process should be supervised.
+Once dependence on morphine has occurred, the individual will experience drug cravings as well as unpleasant withdrawal symptoms when it is not present as the brain attempts to stabilize.
+This is why the long-term morphine withdrawal process should be supervised.